AII.DSP Data Analysis, Statistics, and Probability

-AII.CNE.5 Rewrite rational expressions in different forms; write a(x)/b(x) in the form q(x) + r(x)/b(x), where a(x), b(x), q(x), and r(x) are polynomials with the degree of r(x) less than the degree of b(x), using long division and synthetic division.
+AII.ASE.4 Rewrite rational expressions in different forms; write a(x)/b(x) in the form q(x) + r(x)/b(x), where a(x), b(x), q(x), and r(x) are polynomials with the degree of r(x) less than the degree of b(x).

-AII.F.4 Understand that if the graph of a function contains a point (a, b), then the graph of the inverse relation of the function contains the point (b, a); the inverse is a reflection over the line y = x.
+AII.F.3 Understand that if the graph of a function contains a point (a, b), then the graph of the inverse relation of the function contains the point (b, a); the inverse is a reflection over the line y = x.

-AII.SEII.3 Represent real-world problems using a system of linear equations in three variables and solve such problems with and without technology.
-Interpret the solution and determine whether it is reasonable.
+AII.SEI.2 Represent and solve real-world systems of linear equations and inequalities in two or three variables algebraically and using technology.
+Interpret the solution set and determine whether it is reasonable.

 AII.Q.1 Represent real-world problems that can be modeled with quadratic functions using tables, graphs, and equations; translate fluently among these representations.
 Solve such problems with and without technology.
 Interpret the solutions and determine whether they are reasonable.

-AII.PR Polynomial, Rational, and other Equations and Functions
+AII.PR Polynomial, Rational, and Other Equations and Functions

 AII.PR.1 Solve real-world and other mathematical problems involving polynomial equations with and without technology.
 Interpret the solutions and determine whether the solutions are reasonable.